Cloud-Exit/ExitBox/README.md

 - **Multi-Agent Support**: Run Claude Code, OpenAI Codex, or OpenCode
 - **Project Isolation**: Each project gets its own containerized environment
 - **Development Profiles**: Pre-configured environments for Rust, Python, Go, Node.js, and more
+- **Custom Tools**: Add Alpine packages to any image via `-t` flag or `~/.config/agentbox/tools.txt`

 ### Usability
 - **Cross-Platform**: Works on Linux, macOS, and Windows (via WSL2)
 - **Config Import**: All platforms use managed config (import-only).
 Use `agentbox import <agent>` to seed host config.
 - **Simple Commands**: Just run `agentbox claude` to get started
+- **CLI Shorthands**: All flags have single-letter aliases (`-f`, `-r`, `-t`, `-a`, etc.)
+- **Session Allow-URLs**: Temporarily allow extra domains with `-a` — no config file edits, no restarts

+## Architecture

+### Alpine Base Image

+All agent images are built on **Alpine Linux**.
+The base package list lives in `config/tools.txt` — a plain-text file (one package per line, `#` comments) shared by all image builds.
+This replaces the previous Debian bookworm-slim base and eliminates duplicate package lists across agents.

+Alpine was chosen for:
+- **Small image size**: ~5 MB base vs ~80 MB for Debian slim
+- **musl libc**: Matches the native binaries shipped by Claude Code, git-delta, and yq
+- **Consistent package manager**: `apk` is used everywhere — base image, profiles, and user tools

+### Supply-Chain Hardened Agent Installs

+Claude Code is installed via **direct binary download with SHA-256 checksum verification** against Anthropic's signed manifest — no `curl | bash`.
+The download URL is auto-discovered from the official installer if the hardcoded endpoint ever changes.
+The build aborts on any checksum mismatch.

 ## Supported Agents